jshannon75/geog4300/Labs/Lab 1_ Descriptive stats/Lab1_Loading_data_and_basic_stats.md

     ## 3     South Region  344.1628
     ## 4      West Region  342.4914

 This command returns the mean value of solar radiation received by counties in each census region during our study period.
-You could replace âmeanâ with âsdâ to get a similar summary of standard deviation.
+You could replace “mean” with “sd” to get a similar summary of standard deviation.
 You may want to change the new variable name ("mean\_srad") above as well.

 Now try a VERY simple model of climate change.
-Letâs say that 100 years from now, temperatures in these cities will be warmer by exactly 2 degrees Celsius.
+Let’s say that 100 years from now, temperatures in these cities will be warmer by exactly 2 degrees Celsius.
 You can create a new variable showing the projected new minimum temperatures.
 The command below uses the mutate function from the tidyverse to create a new variable (tmin\_new) with values two degrees higher than the old one (tmin).
 It then uses select to get just our variables of interest.

 ``` r
 daymet_climatechg<-Daymet_Cty_Summary_2005_2015 %>%